taw00/writing-resources/Documents/wild-world-of-fonts.md

 We have all wasted countless hours trying one font and then the next and then the next.
 The more presentation-focused a project is, the more difficult the choice.
 The more permanent the choice—printed material for example—it becomes even more difficult.

-_**Writing**_
+_**Developmental writing**_

-When it comes to developmental writing, the choice of font becomes relatively easy: use whatever you like.
-When you need to submit to an agent, use something neutral, traditional, and utilitarian (easy to read).
-When you submit to a publisher, use what the publisher demands, if they do not have a preference, fall back to—you guessed it—neutral, traditional, and utilitarian.
+When it comes to developmental writing in the earliest stages, the choice of font becomes relatively easy: use whatever you like.

+In the latter stages, when you need to submit to an agent, settle on something neutral, traditional, and utilitarian (easy to read, no artistic flourishes).

+Finally, when you submit to a publisher, use whatever that publisher demands.
+And if they do not have a preference, fall back to—you guessed it—neutral, traditional, and utilitarian.

 _**Publishing**_